SIGWROC/sigwroc/content/mentoring/_index.md

       their existing programs.
 If you need any support, we have mentors that would love to help you develop your research and teaching agendas.
 Review the list of scholars below and don't hesitate to reach out to them to start a conversation.
-We are here for you!"
+We are here for you!

+      If you would like to inquire about becoming a mentor, please contact WROC's Associate Chair Dr. Brandee Easter (bdeaster@yorku.ca).
 mentor_list:
   - heading: Brandee Easter
     bio: Dr. Brandee Easter (she/her) is an Assistant Professor of Writing at York University.
 Her research and teaching focuses on digital rhetoric, feminist rhetoric, and 21st century literacies.
     status: Available
-    contact: test@email.com
+    contact: bdeaster@yorku.ca
     imageUrl: /uploads/easter_brandee_profile.jpeg
     alttext: Profile picture of Dr. Brandee Easter
   - heading: Chris Lindgren